samyoshua/TextPiper/README.md

 # TextPiper

 This is a really simple base class to preprocess text.
-The built in processors are minimal and have no additional requirements.
+The built-in processors are minimal and have no additional requirements.
 The built-in functions can be seen in `processors.py` and are set as a default pipeline.
 All expect a string as an input and output a string except tokenize (so tokenization should be left until the end of the pipeline if used).

 The default pipeline is:
  - `casefold` (lowercase)